Creeting St Mary | Suffolk | IP6 8PR

 Bury St Edmunds 16 miles | Ipswich 9 miles | Newmarket 28 miles

-A substantial Grade II Listed former Rectory of just under 7,000sq.ft providing a fantastic business opportunity or conversion back to a family home, subject to planning, with the added benefit of gardens, grounds and outbuildings to include a Listed barn, all set within just under 9 3/4 acres (s.t.
+A substantial Grade II listed former Rectory of just under 7,000 sq.ft providing a fantastic business opportunity or conversion back to a family home, subject to planning, with the added benefit of gardens, grounds and outbuilding to include a Listed barn with detailed consent to convert to a 4 bedr

 CREETING HOUSE Creeting House is a wonderful Grade II Listed former Rectory presenting brick and flint elevations under a plain tiled, gable ended, steeply pitched roofline.
 The property is a great example of high Victorian gothic architecture dating back to 1861.

 The versatile accommodation is predominantly arranged over two floors, and of particular note are the formal reception rooms providing wonderful ceiling heights and views over the rear garden, and the drawing room which has a Jacobean style carved wooden chimney piece.
 Also of note is the Aga kitchen/breakfast room with views over the front with a full range of wall and base units.